-Where this section discusses conservation-listed species, it uses the current version of these lists, introduced in 2009 and abbreviated as BoCC3.
-The full paper (Eaton et al. 2009) details the criteria by which each listed species qualifies for its red or amber status and these criteria are also shown on our species pages.
-All UK breeding birds that are red listed will necessarily have met red-list criteria for UK decline, but amber-listed birds may be listed for reasons other than breeding decline (see Key to species texts).
+Where this section discusses red-listed or amber-listed species, it uses the current version of these lists, introduced in December 2015 and abbreviated as BoCC4.
+The full paper (Eaton et al. 2015) details the criteria by which each listed species qualifies for its red or amber status and these criteria are also summarised on our species pages under 'Conservation listings' (see Key to species texts).
+Our tables here of red and amber species include only those that met the criteria (red or amber, respectively) for UK breeding population decline.